A Ray Of Hope

 Inspired by Karen Williams of Librotas, my client in 2009 and now good friend, collaboration partner and book mentor, I have been encouraged to write about my experiences, my journey and my processes.
 In doing so I have discovered yet another way of hearing and understanding myself and I love that it also inspires others to get to know like and trust their own process or borrow mine.

-I have for almost fifteen years produced a weekly stress management update called “Success without stress” and you can sign up here.
+I have for almost fifteen years produced a stress management update called “Success without stress” and you can sign up here.

-I am currently writing my soon-to-be-published second book ‘Do, Delegate or Ditch With Confidence, Your Personal Passport to Success Without Stress.’
-This book talks more about metaphors, models and maps and the power of group coaching and how this can resource you to work, learn and live at your best with others.
+This book talks more about metaphors, models and maps and how a few coaching questions can resource you to work, learn and live at your best with others.

 I share what I believe the six core skills to be and how using those skills to model what you need to work, learn and live at your best can make sense of so many of the things that cause us frustration.
 I also share the five most common causes of frustration that I have heard over the years and so I will be sharing stories, strategies and coaching questions to help the reader reflect on things like: